GOOD NEIGHBOR IDEAS AND RESOURCES

 Neighbors sharing life

 Build a community garden.
 This is a time-tested way to promote community interaction in your neighborhood, as well as promote healthy food.
-Check out the resource page of the American Community Gardening Association.
+Check out the Community Garden resource page of AARP's Livable Communities project.
 Don’t want to start a community garden?
 Grow in your own yard and put up a small stand for people to take out of your abundance.
 Or maybe you can organize a tree planting event, or start a pocket park for kids to play in outdoors.

 Start a “library of things”.
 Sure, you can just ask Joe next door if you can borrow his drill, or ask Shawna to borrow her cupcake tray, but consider establishing a more formal lending library program to get everyone involved.
 This could be a simple spreadsheet or a formal shared-use tool shed.